Rights Available at Stage Rights

 Book available at Amazon.com

-This is a play about community and what it means to be a perpetual outsider, with a environmentalist message to boot.
+WHY THIS PLAY: This is a play about community and what it means to be a perpetual outsider, with a environmentalist message imbedded into the story.
 This adaptation borrows from the Mowgli narrative in the Kipling’s The Jungle Book.
-(Although fun and playful, it isn’t the Disney version; nor does it reproduce any of the awkward ) It was commissioned by Big Idea Theatre with the express directive to be for audiences “from 5 to 95 and everyone in between.”
+Although fun and playful, it isn’t the Disney version; nor does it reproduce any of the awkward elements.
+It was commissioned by Big Idea Theatre with the directive to be for audiences “from 5 to 95 and everyone in between.”